BestTimesToVisit.com Logo

 money

 While many places accept USD, you'll get a much better exchange rate using Mexican Pesos (MXN).
-Use ATMs affiliated with major banks like Banamex or Santander for better security and rates, and always decline the 'dynamic currency conversion' if the ATM asks.
-This way, your bank handles the conversion at a better rate.
+Use ATMs attached to banks for better security and rates, and always decline the 'dynamic currency conversion' if the ATM asks if you want to be charged in USD.
+For smaller purchases like souvenirs or street food, having pesos on hand is essential.

 transport